admc/wd/README.md

 Many changes have been introduced in 0.2.x versions, please check [here](https://github.com/admc/wd/blob/master/doc/release-notes.md) for more details.

-### 0.2.3 caveat
+### 0.2.3 caveats
-  - Most wait method have been deprecated replaced by waitFor/waitForElement + asserters.
-See doc below, don't hesitate to add more asserters.
+  - Most wait methods have been deprecated replaced by waitFor/waitForElement + asserters.
+See doc below, don't hesitate to add more asserters if you feel it is useful for others.
-  - Direct monkey patch is not recommended anymore, there were some side uses case which were not easy to cover this way.
+  - Direct monkey patch is not recommended anymore, there were some side use cases which were not easy to cover.
-  There are new addAsyncMethod/addPromiseMethod/addPromiseChainMethod methods to be used instead.
+  Use addAsyncMethod/addPromiseMethod/addPromiseChainMethod methods instead.
 See doc below.

 ## Usage